 If your wisdom teeth are causing you pain, your dentist may decide that the best solution is to remove one or all of them.
 Wisdom teeth are not necessary for chewing food, and removal of them is one of the most frequently carried out oral surgical procedures.

 Before your wisdom tooth extraction, your mouth will be X-rayed to give your Neem Tree dentist a clear picture of the position of your teeth, including the roots.
-You will be given a local anaesthetic injection, and if you are nervous about the procedure we can also provide sedation to help you relax.
+You will be given a local anaesthetic injection.
+A sedation can also be provided to help you relax if you are nervous about the procedure.

 The wisdom tooth extraction procedure depends on the position and angle of your teeth, making each extraction different.
-Wisdom tooth extraction typically takes around twenty minutes, but it may take longer than this.
-Afterwards, some swelling, bruising and stiffness of the jaw is normal, but shop-bought painkillers should be sufficient to manage any pain you experience.
+Wisdom tooth extraction typically takes around twenty minutes, but the time may vary depending on the patients teeth.
+After the extraction, some swelling, bruising and stiffness of the jaw is normal, but shop-bought painkillers should be sufficient to manage any pain you may experience.